JustJarvaz/starter-restaurant-reservation-original/README.md

      - Number of people in the party, which must be at least 1 person. `<input name="people" />`
    - display a `Submit` button that, when clicked, saves a new reservation record for the current date and time and saves the table assignment, then displays the `/dashboard` page
    - display a `Cancel` button that , when clicked, returns the user to the previous page.

-> **Hint** The end-to-end test waits for the tables list to be refreshed before checking the free/occupied status of the table so be sure to send a GET request to `/tables` to refresh the tables list.

 ### US-7 Search for a reservation by phone number